Introduction

 4.1 Ensuring Proper Installation Techniques

-Proper installation is crucial for preventing stucco cracks.
-By following industry best practices during the application process, you can greatly reduce the chances of future issues.
+Proper installation is crucial to preventing stucco cracks.
+Adhering to industry standards during application can significantly reduce the risk of complications.

 Surface Preparation